Veterans' benefits: History

+Benefits first started in 1776 with the Pension Act of 1776.
+This granted pensions to disabled soldiers and their families.
 Archival record of the benefits awarded to injured soldiers and veterans of the American Civil War began after 1865.
 Union soldiers received a more committed pension archival effort on the part of the Federal government, thanks to superior databases in the North and a more stable bureaucratic oversight.
 Turmoil during Reconstruction in the war-weary South made any effort at maintaining pension records difficult if not impossible.
 Later university-led research projects would give insight into the history of pension provisions by the Federal government leading up to the Civil War.
 These analysis shed light on the ever-changing role of compensation in American society and delved into the idea that American Revolutionary War soldiers received superior care after war than later Civil War veterans.

+World War I "Bonus"

-In 1932 veterans from the First World War marched on Washington as the Bonus Army, also known as the Bonus Expeditionary Force, to demand benefits.
+After World War I, there was a major grass roots effort for paying a "Bonus" to all its veterans, resulting in the World War Adjusted Compensation Act of 1924 that promised payments in 1944.
+In 1932 thousands of veterans from the marched on Washington as the Bonus Army, also known as the Bonus Expeditionary Force, to demand benefits.
+President Herbert Hoover ordered it to be dispersed by the Army.
+Finally in 1936 the Adjusted Compensation Payment Act was passed over a President Franklin Roosevelt's veto and paid out $1.5 billion in cash and bonds (2% of GNP) to all the living veterans of 1917–1919, regardless of their needs.